dd32/td-gh-ex/readme.txt

 * Tweak: changed how extended handled for Safari browser
 * Tweak: More code cleanup, including adding new file: pluggables.php for new pluggable functions for easier child themes
 * Tweak: changed some inline code to child theme overridable actions and filters.
 This is in prep for 3.2.
+* Tweak: support for Dynamic Headers plugin removed since it hasn't been updated in seven years.

+= Version 3.1.12 =
+* Change: removed pluggables.php, returned code to original location due to child theme fractures
+* Fix: issue with Safari only for extended width handling
+* Tweak: account for missing wvrxOpts and wvrxEndOpts variable definitions caused by some plugins messing with loaded JavaScript
+* New: Added do_action('weaverx_alt_header_image') to support plugins to add alternate header image or other content before header widget area